Protect Your Mitochondria to Boost Your Health

 Mitochondria are the powerhouses of our cells.
-They create the cellular energy that allows us to think, move, eat, talk, breathe and everything else our bodies do.
-Along with creating energy as adenosine triphosphate (ATP), they also product heat.
+They create the cellular energy that allows us to think, move, eat, talk, breathe, and everything else our bodies do.
+They also produce heat and create energy as adenosine triphosphate (ATP).

-The largest number of mitochondria is found in the most active cells, such as muscles (skeletal and heart), the liver and brain.
+The largest number of mitochondria is found in the most active cells, such as muscles (skeletal and heart), the liver, and the brain.
 Mitochondria are found in every human cell except mature red blood cells.

 DNA provides the biochemical blueprints for our cells to create proteins.
 While most DNA lives in the cell nucleus, mitochondria have their own DNA.
-The fact that mitochondria have their own DNA, along with comparative analyses of mitochondria DNA and DNA from other organisms, led scientists to conclude that mitochondria descended from bacteria that colonized an ancient cell between one and three billion years ago.
-The ability for cells to start producing their own cellular energy allowed for the evolution of multicellular organisms such as humans.
+Comparative analyses of mitochondrial DNA and DNA from other organisms led scientists to conclude that mitochondria descended from bacteria that colonized an ancient cell between one and three billion years ago.
+The ability of cells to produce cellular energy allowed for the evolution of multicellular organisms such as humans.
 The fact that mitochondria contain their own DNA is cited as evidence for the theory that mitochondria evolved from free-living bacteria.

 Unlike nuclear DNA, mitochondrial DNA lacks an important protein called histones.
-Histones protect DNA free radical damage.
-Since mitochondrial DNA don’t have histones it is more susceptible to attack from free radicals, and it’s this free radical damage that’s is responsible for mitochondria’s role in creating disease.
+Histones protect DNA from free radical damage.
+Since mitochondrial DNA doesn’t have histones, it is more susceptible to attack from free radicals, and it’s this free radical damage that is responsible for mitochondria’s role in creating disease.